About the profile areas

 Brighton is an established residential area, with several commercial areas.

-Major features of the area include Middle Brighton Beach, Dendy Street Beach, Seacombe Grove Beach, Middle Brighton Baths, Brighton Bathing Boxes, Elsternwick Park, Elsternwick Golf Course, Royal Brighton Yacht Club, Bayside Arts & Cultural Centre, Brighton Clocktower Theatre, Brighton Town Hall, Epworth Rehabilitation Centre, Brighton Beach Oval, Elsternwick Oval, Hanby Street Reserve, Kamesburgh Gardens, North Road Reserve, Robert C Grieve Reserve, Whyte Street Reserve, William Street Reserve, Wilson Reserve, shopping areas along Church Street (Middle Brighton), Bay Street (North Brighton) and Martin Street (Gardenvale), Brighton Grammar School, Firbank Grammar School and a number of other schools.
+Major features of the area include Middle Brighton Beach, Dendy Street Beach, Seacombe Grove Beach, Middle Brighton Baths, Brighton Bathing Boxes, Elsternwick Park, Elsternwick Golf Course, Royal Brighton Yacht Club, the shopping areas along Church Street (Middle Brighton), Bay Street (North Brighton) and Martin Street (Gardenvale), Bayside Arts and Cultural Centre, Brighton Theatre, Brighton Town Hall, Cabrini Hospital Brighton, Epworth Brighton Rehabilitation Centre, Brighton Beach Oval, Elsternwick Oval, Hanby Street Reserve, Jim Willis Reserve, Kamesburgh Gardens, North Road Reserve, Robert C Grieve Reserve, Whyte Street Reserve, William Street Reserve, Wilson Reserve, the Brighton Beach, Gardenvale, Middle Brighton and North Brighton railway stations, Brighton Grammar School, Firbank Grammar School and numerous other schools.